 Curing cannabis is the next step after drying and can increase cannabis potency.
 When done properly, curing can help enhance flavors and the quality of vaping aromas (terpenes).
 Chlorophyll also breaks down during curing, additionally improving the scent and vapors.

-As a curing rule of thumb, cultivators will keep freshly harvested cannabis in temperatures between 60 and 70°F and humidity level between 45-55%.
-This assists the conversion of non-psychoactive cannabinoids to THCA allowing your plant to gain potency.
+As a curing rule of thumb, cultivators will keep freshly harvested cannabis in temperatures between 60 and 70°F and humidity levels between 45-55%.
+This assists the conversion of non-psychoactive cannabinoids to THCA, allowing your plant to gain potency.

 Medical or adult use cannabis users with little or no experience should consider avoiding this method of cannabis delivery until they better understand the effects of cannabis on their body as everyone’s endocannabinoid system is different.

 An increasingly popular term that refers to “very high quality.”
 Just as “Dank Memes” are damn good memes, “Dank Weed” has been dried and cured perfectly, commanding higher prices for premium aroma and effects.
 If you bought your cannabis from a licensed dispensary, it’s very likely you have some dank medicine.

 A thermochemical reaction that releases carbon dioxide and changes THCA to THC, the psychoactive component of cannabis.
 When decarbing, smoking or vaping, the heat causes THCA (Tetrahydrocannabinolic acid) to lose 1 carbon and 2 oxygen atoms.